 Designer – This person would be working closely with the Developer to ensure the interface of the app is easy to navigate and aesthetically pleasing and conforming with branding.
 The designer would also need to develop a logo and company colours/branding.

-(position filled by team member Daria)– to develop the initial AI database that would be used in our app for diagnostics and advice received from the plant/soil data and user interface data when users are typing questions or uploading a photo of a sick plant.
+Artificial Intelligence Engineer (position filled by team member Daria)– to develop the initial AI database that would be used in our app for diagnostics and advice received from the plant/soil data and user interface data when users are typing questions or uploading a photo of a sick plant.

 Sales and Marketing and Customer Service – All team members would initially fill this position for our particular project, but down the track, as development goes farther, we would need a tech-savvy team with excellent communication skill to take the position full time looking after customers, reporting bugs to the team, moderating forums, organising advertising and promoting upgrades with offers and subscriptions.